Department of Labor Logo United States Department of Labor

 Footnotes:

-(1) Unemployment rates calculated and used within the projection model are made with less precise rounded values then those made by the Current Population Survey (CPS).
+[1] Unemployment rates calculated and used within the projection model are made with less precise rounded values than those made by the Current Population Survey (CPS).
 Consequently, they may on occasion differ slightly from what is published by the CPS.

-Source: Historical data: U.S. Bureau of Economic Analysis, U.S. Census Bureau, U.S. Bureau of Labor Statistics; Projected data: U.S. Bureau of Labor Statistics
+Source: Historical data: U.S. Bureau of Economic Analysis; U.S. Census Bureau; Employment Projections program, U.S. Bureau of Labor Statistics.
+Projected data: Employment Projections program, U.S. Bureau of Labor Statistics